 GDPR has been around for quite some time, but there’s no denying that the regulations around it are still confusing – as a matter of fact, they could be tripping you up when it comes to your email marketing.
-With this in mind, here are the most common questions that arise when it comes to how GDPR affects email marketing.
+With this in mind, here are the most common questions that arise when it comes to GDPR and email marketing.

 Does GDPR apply to all EU citizens, no matter where they live?